COVID-19 pandemic in Romania: 6 November 2020 – 7 February 2021: Partial lockdown, legislative elections, vaccination campaign

-The resurgence in new infections, hospitalizations and deaths have resulted in imposing of new restrictions that took effect on 9 November.
+The resurgence in new infections, hospitalisations and deaths have resulted in imposing of new restrictions that took effect on 9 November.
 They included the closure of schools, a curfew between 23:00 and 5:00, the requirement of wearing face masks in both open and closed areas nationwide, and the closure of agri-food markets in closed areas.
 Remote work was encouraged where possible.
 Leaving the home or household during the curfew was prohibited, with some exceptions, while only gas stations, pharmacies, and economical operators with home delivery activities were allowed to operate after 21:00.

-The Romanian authorities were criticized for not delaying the 2020 legislative elections past 6 December, as well as for the closure of agri-food markets and the lack of testing compared to other European countries.
-They've defended their decisions by saying that "democracy cannot be put in parenthesis", that "agri-food markets in closed areas are super-spreaders", and that "there are no requests for testing".
+The Romanian authorities were criticised for not delaying the 2020 legislative elections past 6 December, as well as for the closure of agri-food markets and the lack of testing compared to other European countries.
+They've defended their decisions by saying that "democracy cannot be put in parentheses", that "agri-food markets in closed areas are super-spreaders", and that "there are no requests for testing".
 President Iohannis announced on 2 December that agri-food markets in closed areas would reopen beginning "the end of the current week (at the time of the issuing of the press release)".

 On 27 December, at the same time as other member states of the European Union, in which Romania was a member of, the vaccination campaign had started, the process being divided into three phases.

 On 28 December, the then-new Minister of Education, Sorin Cîmpeanu, announced the Ministry's intention to reopen schools starting 8 February, when the second semester would begin.
-This was conditioned by the evolution of the pandemic, if the number of new cases will surge after the Winter holidays or not, as well as by how other countries managed the situation.
+This was conditioned by the evolution of the pandemic, if the number of new cases surged after the Winter holidays or not, as well as by how other countries managed the situation.
 Until then, schools continued their activity online.